async-library/react-webworker/README.md

 > `url` and `options` are evaluated at mount time, so they must be defined immediately and won't respond to changes.

+> A custom Worker provided through `worker` will not get terminated on unmount.
+You'll have to manage its lifecycle yourself.

 ### Render props

 `<WebWorker>` provides the following render props: